samjulien/blog/_posts/2018-08-23-react-tutorial-building-and-securing-your-first-app.markdown

 Now that you have finished integrating Auth0 into your React application, you can start adding features that only authenticated users will have access to.
 To conclude this tutorial, you will implement two features.
 First, you will enable authenticated users to create new questions.
 Then, you will refactor the `Question` (singular) component to show a form so authenticated users can answer these questions.

 For the first feature, you will create a new route in your application, `/new-question`.
-This route will be guarded by a component that will check if there is a user authenticated or not.
+This route will be guarded by a component that will check if the user is authenticated or not.
 If the user is not authenticated yet, this component will redirect them to Auth0 so they can do so.
 If the user is already authenticated, the component will let React render the form where new questions will be created.

 So, for starters, you will create a new directory called `SecuredRoute` and create a file called `SecuredRoute.js` inside it.
 Then, in this file, you will insert the following code: